yousif-khalil-abdulkarim/daiso-core/website/docs/Components/SharedLock/index.md

 ```

 :::warning
-Note using `acquireReaderBlocking` and `acquireWriterBlocking` in a HTTP request handler is discouraged because it blocks the HTTP request handler causing the handler wait until the shared becomes available or the timeout is reached.
+Note using `acquireReaderBlocking`, `acquireReaderBlockingOrFail`, `runReaderBlockingOrFail`, `acquireWriterBlocking`, `acquireWriterBlockingOrFail` and `runWriterBlockingOrFail` in a HTTP request handler is discouraged because it blocks the HTTP request handler causing the handler wait until the shared becomes available or the timeout is reached.
 This will delay HTTP request handler to generate response and will make frontend app slow because of HTTP request handler.
 :::